-A new study by the Yale scientists, taking insulin or the most commonly used drug for type 2 diabetes, metformin, failed to either delay or effectively treat the condition in youth.
+A new study by Yale scientists, taking insulin or the most commonly used drug for type 2 diabetes, metformin, failed to either delay or effectively treat the condition in youth.

 Scientists discovered that the medications neglected to moderate or stop the progression of type 2 diabetes in either group.
-The working of the adolescents’ beta cells kept on breaking down in spite of the treatments, which have been appealed to treat write 2 diabetes adequately in adults.
+The working of the adolescents’ beta cells kept on breaking down in spite of the treatments, which have been appealed to treat type 2 diabetes adequately in adults.

 While the finding may not apply to every youth with type 2 diabetes, it is a wake-up call for researchers because there is no other FDA-approved medication to treat the disease in young people.
 The lack of effectiveness may be due to the more aggressive nature of the disease in youth.

 Principal investigator Sonia Caprio said, “The incidence of type 2 diabetes is rising in adolescents.
 Yet we are in a very poor position because we don’t know how best to treat it.
 Newer medications that target insulin sensitivity, or resistance to insulin, in youth may be needed.”